Create a pfSense Firewall for Our Proxmox Lab

 Install and pfSense Initial Setup

-Power on the VM and let the auto-start load the installer.
+Power on the VM and accept

 Configure VLANs